Lesson: Detecting Motion

 2. Play each concept (Motion Value, Detecting Motion) and read the captions to the class.

-Activities (30 minutes)Facilitate as campers complete all Detecting Motion modules on their own:
+Activities (30 minutes)Facilitate as students complete all Detecting Motion modules on their own:

 1. Introduction (Video)